Centrism (Italy): 1948 general election

-The Christian Democrats won a resounding victory with 48.5% of the vote (their best result ever) and large majorities in both the Chamber of Deputies and Senate.
-The Communists received only half of the votes they had in 1946.
-Although Alcide De Gasperi could have formed an exclusively Christian Democratic government, he instead formed a centrist coalition with Italian Liberal Party (PLI), Italian Republican Party (PRI), and Italian Democratic Socialist Party (PSDI).
-De Gasperi formed three ministries, the second one in 1950 after the defection of the Liberals, who hoped for more right-wing policies, and the third one in 1951 after the defection of the Social-democrats, who hoped for more leftist policies.
+In an election heavily influenced by the United States and the Vatican, and to a lesser degree by the Soviet Union, and even by the Irish government, the DC won a resounding victory with 48.5% of the vote (their best result ever) and large majorities in both the Chamber of Deputies and Senate.
+The Popular Democratic Front (FPD), which was composed of the PSI and the PCI, was not able to reach or improve the results that the two parties had achieved in the 1946 Italian general election.
+Despite the loss, the FPD was significant in that the election result established the PCI as the de facto largest and main left-wing party, sparking an hegemony on the left over the PSI.
+Although De Gasperi could have formed a single-party government, he instead formed a centrist coalition with the Italian Liberal Party (PLI), the Italian Republican Party (PRI), and the Italian Democratic Socialist Party (PSDI).
+De Gasperi formed three governments, the second one in 1950 after the defection of the PLI, which hoped for more right-wing policies, and the third one in 1951 after the defection of the PSDI, which hoped for more leftist policies.
 He ruled for five more years, helming four additional coalitions.
-According to the foreign news correspondent for The New York Times, Anne O'Hare McCormick, "De Gasperi's policy is patience.
+According to The New York Times foreign news correspondent Anne O'Hare McCormick, "De Gasperi's policy is patience.
 He seems to be feeling his way among the explosive problems he has to deal with, but perhaps this wary mine-detecting method is the stabilizing force that holds the country in balance."